bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     ('MATLAB', 50)
     ('Python', 100)

-You can construct a dictionary with curly brackets, commas between the key
+You can construct a dictionary with curly brackets, using colons to separate the key and value, and commas to separate the pairs:
-|--| value pairs, and colons separating the key and value:

 .. nbplot::